Most interesting landmarks of California

-- Blythe Intaglios – large geoglyphs (gigantic figures on flat surface).
+- Blythe Intaglios – several large geoglyphs (gigantic figures on flat surface).
 The largest geoglyph is 52 m long depiction of a human.
 In this area are located several dozen such figures and also a labyrinth – Topock Maze.
 Age is unknown.

 - Little Petroglyph Canyon – canyon with more than 20,000 petroglyphs, created by Coso people.

 - Petroglyph Point – large sandstone outcropping covered with one of the largest displays of native American art in North America, with more than 5,000 carvings.
 This site is sacred to local Modoc people.

 - Bodie – remarkably well preserved ghost town, developed during the Californian gold rush in 1876.

 - Cathedral of San Carlos Borromeo – the oldest stone building in California.
 This church was constructed in 1794 and is the second oldest operating cathedral in the United States.

 - Fort Ross – the former Russian fortress and village, established 1812.
 It was the southernmost Russian settlement in Americas, here has been reconstructed a complex of traditional Russian wooden buildings.

 - Hotel del Coronado – a giant wooden building – luxury beachfront hotel.
 Constructed in 1888, when it was the largest resort hotel in the world.